bluesillybeard/Pinc/readme.md

 ## Other notes
 - When cross-compiling, it is generally a good idea to specify the ABI (example: `x86_64-linux-gnu` instead of `x86_64-linux`) as it tends to default to the wrong ABI which is quite annoying.
-    - In particular, compiling from Windows to Linux uses musl, which does not work as Pinc uses dynamic loading with libc on Linux
+    - In particular, compiling from Windows to Linux uses musl by default, which does not work as Pinc uses dynamic loading with libc on Linux
 - The main branch is "stable" in the sense that it should always work.
 Before commiting to the main branch, We'll make sure everything still works.
     - the library as a whole is NOT stable.
 DO not use Pinc unless you are willing to face the consequences!

 ## Q&A
 - Why make this when other libraries already exist?
     - the state of low-level windowing / graphics libraries is not ideal.
 Kinc's build system is a mess, Raylib is too basic, V-EZ hasn't been updated in many years, bgfx is written in C++, SDL doesn't cross-compile easily, nicegraf and llgl don't provide a way to create a window, GLFW has no way to have multiple windows on a single OpenGL context, Jai is a programming language instead of a library, and the list goes on and on and on.
-They are all great, but they all suck in specific ways that are conveniently very bad for my own requirements.
+They are all great, but they all suck in specific ways that are conveniently very bad for a certain group of programmers
     - Additionally, a library with an insanely wide net of supported backends is very useful.
-Admittedly, the only backend implemented at the moment is based on SDL2, but take a look at the [Planned Backends](#planned-window-backends-not-final)
+Admittedly, the only backend implemented at the moment is based on SDL2, but take a look at the [Planned Backends](#planned-window-backends-not-final),
 - Why support OpenGL 2.1.
 It's so old! (and deprecated)
     - I thought it would be cool to be able to run this on extremely ancient hardware and OS, for no other reason than to see it run.
 Partially inspired by [MattKC porting .NET framework 2 to Windows 95.](https://www.youtube.com/watch?v=CTUMNtKQLl8)
     - If a platform is capible of running OpenGL 2.1, someone has probably made an opengl driver for it